pivotal/docs-tap/scst-scan/setup-supply-chain-component.hbs.md

 # Set up the Supply Chain Component

-This topic describes how to install the Trivy Supply Chain Component, create a custom Supply Chain Component using the SCST - Scan 2.0, and view the components that are available to be used in the Tanzu Supply Chain.
+This topic describes how to install the Trivy Supply Chain Component, create a custom Supply Chain Component using the Supply Chain Security Tools (SCST) - Scan 2.0, and view the components that are available to be used in the Tanzu Supply Chain.

 ## <a id="install-trivy-sc"></a> Install Trivy Supply Chain Component